m-reza-rahman/jakartaee-azure/iaas/README.md

 	```
 	./standalone.sh
 	```
 * In the portal, go to 'All resources'.
-Find and click on javaee-cafe-server.
+Find and click on javaee-cafe-server-`<your suffix>`.
 In the overview panel, find and copy the public IP address.
 * Once the application starts, you can test the REST service at the URL: http://[your public IP]/javaee-cafe/rest/coffees or via the JSF client at http://[your public IP]/javaee-cafe/index.xhtml.